rkusa/node-proxy-defaults/README.md

 # node-proxy-defaults

-Default handlers/traps for the [obsolete es6 proxies](http://wiki.ecmascript.org/doku.php?do=show&id=harmony:proxies#trap_defaults) (that is currently used in Webkit and therefore in Node).
+Default handlers/traps for the [obsolete es6 proxies](http://wiki.ecmascript.org/doku.php?do=show&id=harmony:proxies#trap_defaults) (that are currently used in Webkit and therefore in Node).

 [![NPM][npm]](https://npmjs.org/package/node-proxy-defaults)